p-argento/uni/ALGO/Sorting.md

 There a lot of computational models, each one analysing a different aspect like memory.
 We focus on the easiest, which is called RAM Model.
 It allows to remove algorithms that are very inefficient.
 But to compare two algorithms that looks efficient, the only way is testing.

-*Ram Model*
+*RAM Model*
 CPU takes data from a memory.
-Afterwards the result will be stored again in mamory.
+Afterwards the result will be stored again in memory.
 In our model, all the operations have the same cost (like sum and square root) and access from memory has always the same cost.
 But in real life this is far from being true.
 Then, there are registers (increasingly bigger):
 1. CPU registers of memory